Doctor of Physical Therapy Admission Requirements

-Candidates must meet the following admission requirements in order to be considered for the Full-Time DPT program or the Flex DPT program.
+Candidates must meet the following admission requirements in order to be considered for the Doctor of Physical Therapy program, whether the Residential or Flex DPT path.

 GRE: An official GRE score report sent directly to the University from ETS is required.
-The test must have been taken within the last five (5) years.
+The test must have been taken within the past five (5) years.
 A combined minimum GRE score of 294 for the verbal and quantitative sections is recommended.
 The analytical writing score is also evaluated.
-Candidates who have previously earned a Master’s degree are exempt from the GRE requirement.
+Candidates who have previously earned a master’s degree are exempt from the GRE requirement.

 Resume: Include a current resume or curriculum vitae with your application.

-Statement of Purpose: Include a short statement of why you wish to pursue physical therapy as a career and why you chose the University of St. Augustine for Health Sciences for that pursuit.
+Statement of Purpose: Include a short statement of why you wish to pursue physical therapy as a career and what attracts you to the University of St. Augustine for Health Sciences.

 |Required Prerequisite Courses|